sierratjv/Batstone_Lab_UNIX_Tutorial/commands.md

 # 1. Commands
 [Go back to the main page](https://github.com/sux21/Batstone_Lab_UNIX_Tutorial/tree/main)

-**If any commands below that do not work as expected, use the info cluster**
+**If any commands below that do not work as expected, use the info cluster.
+Ask Dr. Golding for an account.
+Type ``ssh username@info.mcmaster.ca`` and the password to login (You don't see the password when typing). **

 ## Symbols
 ``.`` represents the current directory.